pmadruga/pedromadruga.com/content/about.md

 I have an engineering background.
 I studied Computer Engineering in the early 2000s, followed by a Master's Degree in Environmental Engineering (with specialization in Environmental Impacts).
 I have a Machine Learning course from [DTU](https://www.dtu.dk/english/continuing-education/courses/digital-competency-courses/machine-learning) - including a [final project](posts/machine-learning-heart-rate/).

 I love spending time with my family, running, and reading books.
-I have ran a couple of marathons and one ultra-marathon.
-Here's me ~running~ walking in the ultra-marathon (2023):
-I love spending time with my family, running, and reading books.
 I have run a couple of marathons and one ultra-marathon.
 Here's me ~running~ walking in the ultra-marathon (2023):

 ![About](/about.jpg)